Our response to the conflict in Ukraine

 3 Homes for Ukraine Scheme guidance for guests

 When your visa has been issued, we will send you an email detailing the support available to you and your family.
 Your host will also receive a copy of this email.
-Government Guidance for guests is a useful page to review in advance of your arrival.
+In advance of your arrival, a useful web page to review is GOV.UK's guidance for guests.

 Ukraine Permission Extension scheme